 Changing lives through philanthropy

-The Watchman procedure is a new addition at Kalispell Regional Healthcare thanks to a generous $1 million donation for the new hybrid operating room from James and CK Coles.
+The Watchman procedure is a new addition at Kalispell Regional Healthcare thanks to a generous $1 million donation from James and CK Coles for the new hybrid operating room at Kalispell Regional Medical Center.

 Philanthropy gives our community the latest lifesaving equipment, improved facilities and access to highly trained medical professionals.
 Philanthropic support assures the tradition of excellent health care will continue for our patients and their families for future generations.